Louisanity/cuPhastLearn/README.md

 ## Future Work
-Future development aims to enhance the QCQ architecture by harnessing the [CUDA Quantum](https://ieeexplore.ieee.org/abstract/document/10247886). platform, delivering substantial speedup and flexibility for quantum-classical computing workflows through distributed quantum simulation and seamless integration with machine learning frameworks.
+Future development aims to enhance the QCQ architecture by harnessing the [CUDA Quantum](https://ieeexplore.ieee.org/abstract/document/10247886). platform as quantum simulators, delivering substantial speedup and flexibility for quantum-classical computing workflows through distributed quantum simulation and seamless integration with machine learning frameworks.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.